difelice/barktts/README.md

 # BarkTTS

-Home Assistant custom component for AI generated voice Suno-AI Bark. using builtin TTS framework.
+This Home Assistant custom component utilizes the Suno-AI Bark AI-generated voice, making use of the built-in Text-to-Speech (TTS) framework.